 - Multiple sclerosis

 Although flax does not produce CBD, its seeds are also thought to have anti-inflammatory and antioxidant effects too.
 They also contain phytoestrogenic lignans which are compounds with mild effects similar to those of estrogen.
-For this reason, flax seeds could help to prevent certain types of cancer, including breast cancer.
+For this reason, flax seeds could help to prevent certain types of inflammatory-related conditions.

 So, it’s clear that both hemp and flax have a multitude of potential benefits for human health.
 But which is better for the environment?